sabiq-khan/create-vm/README.md

 [create-vm.sh](./create-vm.sh) creates a headless Debian VM using [libvirt](https://libvirt.org/), [QEMU](https://www.qemu.org/), and [KVM](https://linux-kvm.org/page/Main_Page).
 The script creates a [preseed.cfg](https://wiki.debian.org/DebianInstaller/Preseed) file that automates the installation of Debian on the VM, forgoing the need to manually click through the installation options.

 [preseed-template.cfg](./preseed-template.cfg) provides a template for the `preseed.cfg` file created during the execution of the script. [values.yaml](./values.yaml) is an example of a YAML file that can be passed as an argument to the script.
 The script reads the parameters passed in the YAML file to substitute placeholder values in `preseed-template.cfg` in order to create the final `preseed.cfg` file.

+[preseed.Dockerfile](./preseed.Dockerfile) is used to create a web server that serves the `preseed.cfg` file on port 8080 for cases where VMs being created on remote hosts need to be able to access preseed file.

 Note that the YAML file passed to the script does not need to be named `values.yaml` or located in the same directory.
 Any YAML file with the following structure can be passed as an argument:
 ```